daphneplott/startup/README.md

 [My Notes](notes.md)

 This application is a simple game that simulates classes in magic school.
-It primarily runs on a (few) small minigames with comparative scores.
+It primarily runs on a (few) small miniga mes with comparative scores.

 > [!NOTE]